denisa/clq/README.md

 To operate on multiple files is more complex and we recommend either multiple individual invocations, or the installation of native binaries.

+Alternatively, the image is compatible with [Whalebrew](https://github.com/whalebrew/whalebrew).
+After a one time installation `whalebrew install denisa/clq`, a one or more changelog files can be validated with a simple `clq CHANGELOG.md` or `clq */CHANGELOG.md`.

 The project also generates a 2nd docker image whose label ends wih `-alpine`, for example: `1.2.3-alpine`.
 This image, larger, is for use  by the [clq-action](https://github.com/denisa/clq-action).